StrongCapybara/KneeOsteoScan/README.md

 # KneeOsteoScan

 **KneeOsteoScan** is a web-based application developed to assist in the early detection and classification of knee osteoarthritis using X-ray images.
-This project was undertaken as **Project 2 (BECE498J)** during my B.Tech at Vellore Institute of Technology (VIT).
+This project was undertaken as **Project-II (BECE498J)** during my B.Tech at Vellore Institute of Technology (VIT).

 ## 🩺 Project Overview